omnitex/espwlmon/README.md

 $ idf.py erase-flash
 ```

-This will allow `WL_Advanced` to initialize all structures in flash from a clean state
+This will allow `WL_Advanced` to initialize all structures in flash from a clean state.

 ### 2a.
 Test with `erase_stress_example`